docpad-archive/documentation/community/contribute.html.md

 1. Our documentation is located at the [`docpad/documentation` repository](https://github.com/docpad/documentation)
 1. We have [strict documentation criteria](http://bevry.me/learn/bevry-documentation-guidelines) that all documentation changes must abide by
-1. You can edit a file by opening that file in the repository browser, and then clicking the "Edit" button
+1. You can edit a file by opening that file in the repository browser, and then clicking the “Edit” button
-1. Once done, click save changes or whatever the button says and this will then take you to a "Submit Pull Request" page
+1. Once done, click save changes or whatever the button says and this will then take you to a “Submit Pull Request” page
 1. Fill in the details and click submit